 The Community-Based Environmental Monitoring Network (CBEMN) is an organization that has been initiating and supporting community-based environmental monitoring and management for over a decade.
 Founded by Saint Mary’s University professor Dr. Cathy Conrad in 2004, CBEMN continues to increase the capacity for environmental stewardship in the Atlantic Provinces.
 Through the provision of support and resources such as our Equipment Bank, we work with several organizations throughout Atlantic Canada, as well as others across the country.
 For a list of current community partners please click HERE.
 Also check out our Stewardship Map to discover more than 500 organizations involved in freshwater monitoring and management across Canada

-The CBEMN acts as a catalyst and support system for environmental stewardship in the Atlantic region by providing equipment from the Environmental Equipment Bank and training to volunteers, student interns, and staff of community organizations.
-If you or the environmental organization you work for are looking for training on equipment calibration and maintenance, educational or supplemental resources please contact our office!
+The CBEMN acts as a catalyst and support system for environmental stewardship in the Atlantic region by providing equipment from our Equipment Bank, and both online and face-to-face training to the volunteers, students, and staff of community organizations.
+If you or the environmental organization you work for are looking for training on equipment calibration and maintenance, or educational and supplemental resources, please contact our office!

 Do you or a member of your orgnaization have questions about water quality monitoring?
 If you want to know more about any of the following… give us a shout!